Spring 2023 Final Exam Part 1

 If you and your friend chose the same initial predictions you are guaranteed to end up in the same spot.

-Because two of the options are possible the answer cannot be “None of the above.”
+Because two of the option choices are possible the answer cannot be “None of the above.”

 Problem 4